Your Blood Pressure Has a Big Impact on Your Health

 • Maintain a healthy weight.
 Talk with your doctor if you need help.

-• Make physical activity a daily part of your life.
+• Make staying active a daily part of your life.
 Talk with your doctor before starting any type of exercise program.

 • If you smoke, quit.

-• Deal with stress and tension.
+• Manage stress and tension.
 Try walking, writing in a journal, meditation, relaxation techniques or yoga.

 • Get your family involved in your plan.

-If you have high blood pressure, be sure to take any medication your doctor prescribes as directed.
+If you have high blood pressure, be sure to check it regularly and take any medicine your doctor orders as directed.
 If you have any side effects, don’t stop taking it without checking with your doctor first.

-Sources: Facts about Hypertension, leaving site icon Centers for Disease Control and Prevention (CDC), 2021; Measure Your Blood Pressure, leaving site icon CDC, 2021; Know Your Risk for High Blood Pressure, leaving site icon CDC, 2020; Lower Numbers Start Hereleaving site icon American Heart Association
+Sources: High Blood Pressure, leaving site icon Centers for Disease Control and Prevention, 2024; Measure Your Blood Pressure, leaving site icon CDC, 2024; High Blood Pressure Facts, leaving site icon CDC, 2024; High Blood Pressure Risk Factors, leaving site icon CDC, 2024; Lower Numbers Start Here, leaving site icon American Heart Association; Prevalence and Frequency of Self-measured Blood Pressure Monitoring in US Adults Aged 50-80 Years, leaving site icon JAMA Network Medical News, 2022